Bangkok's Chinatown, known as Yaowarat, is one of the most exciting places in town!

-The area is alive and bustling at all hours of the day with busy markets, thriving businesses and lots of restaurants.
+The area is alive and bustling at all hours of the day with busy markets, thriving businesses, and lots of restaurants.
 Stopping by and spending a little time in Yaowarat is a must when visiting Bangkok.

 A Little History of Yaowarat

-Because they weren't permitted to settle inside the walls of the Grand Palace, the Chinese moved just outside the central district on a road known as “Yaowarat.”
+Because they weren't permitted to settle inside the walls of the Grand Palace, the Chinese moved just outside the central district on the road known as “Yaowarat.”

-With a strict attitude to succeed, paired with the Chinese business savvy mindset, many of the Chinese in Bangkok worked their way into starting large scale businesses and eventually Yaowarat became the center of trade in Bangkok.
+With a strict attitude to succeed, paired with the Chinese business savvy mindset, many of the Chinese in Bangkok worked their way into starting large scale businesses.
+Eventually, Yaowarat became the center of trade in Bangkok.

-Yaowarat Road is full of gold and jewelry stores, traditional Chinese medicine shops, and high end food supply distributors.
+Yaowarat Road is full of gold and jewelry stores, traditional Chinese medicine shops, and high-end food supply distributors.

-Everyday at around 5 pm street vendors begin setting up their tables on the side of the road and preparing for another busy night of hungry customers.
+Every day at around 5 pm street vendors begin setting up their tables on the side of the road and preparing for another busy night of hungry customers.

 From specialty Kuay Jab (rolled rice noodles) to the freshest seafood, Yaowarat is guaranteed to be stomach pleasing!

-After eating delicious street food, in my opinion there's not a lot that's more fun than sampling exotic dishes.
+After eating delicious street food, in my opinion, there's not a lot that's more fun than sampling exotic dishes.

 Though all of Bangkok is well known for its crazy amount of street shopping, the area around Yaowarat takes things to the next level.

-The Sampeng Market in particular (a small lane that parallels Yaowarat Road) is a humongous open air street market that stretches through the alley for a few kilometers.
+The Sampeng Market in particular (a small lane that parallels Yaowarat Road) is a humongous open-air street market that stretches through the alley for a few kilometers.

 Anytime there's a Chinese oriented holiday, Yaowarat is the ultimate place to be in Bangkok

 Though at times it can be overly hectic, there's nothing like being part of a massive crowd out to have a good time and to snack on all kinds of delicious things!